Coop-de-gra/SLAM-Project/MATLAB (& Simulink)/Sandbox/Logs@Collision_Warning_Using_2-D_Lidar.md

 now we need to use our range sensor since it is collecting the 2D data and feed it into `lidarScan`<p>
 this is so it can store all of the 2D data we collect<p>

+---

+actually nevermind...<p>
+I'm not sure we needed rangeScan and lidarScan...<p>
+they both more or less do the same thing but lidarScan holds ranges as well as measured angle<p>
+while rangeScan more or less just shows you a range measurement of something<p>
+the tutorial is more or less misleading in that way but I'm glad I learned about rangeScan<p>